QuantumOcean/.github/profile/README.md

 We welcome collaborations and partnerships from individuals, institutions, and organizations who share our passion for software development.
 Here's how you can get involved:

 - **Join Us**: If you have skills or ideas to contribute, please check out our [Contributing Guidelines](https://github.com/QuantumOcean/.github/blob/ff2868c6769f04decff7a476909ca269900d6a4c/profile/CONTRIBUTING.md).
 We'd love to have you on board!
+- **Sponsor**: Your support can make a big difference!
+Consider sponsoring our project on [GitHub Sponsors](https://github.com/sponsors/QuantumOcean).
+Your sponsorship helps us continue our work and improve our open-source projects.
+Thank you for your support!

 We look forward to exploring the vast, digital ocean with you!